ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_getting_started/model_variables/index.md

 ### NetCDF metadata

-<i>Metadata</i>, which is typically described as <i>information about the data</i>, enables users of data from different sources to decide which quantities are comparable.
+Metadata, which is typically described as information about the data, enables users of data from different sources to decide which quantities are comparable.
 This facilitates building applications with powerful extraction, regridding and display capabilities.

 To facilitate this process, there are <a href="http://cfconventions.org" target="_blank">conventions for Climate and Forecast metadata</a>.
 These are designed to promote the processing and sharing of <i>NetCDF</i> files.
 The conventions define metadata that provide a definitive description of what the data in each variable represents, and the spatial and temporal properties of the data.